ben-bowman/public/README.md

 ## Projects
 Explore the repository to see examples of:
-- Data visualization and dashboard development.
+- **Data visualization and dashboard development**, including the [U.S. Economic Dashboard](https://bens-econ-dash.streamlit.app/).
-- SQL queries and dbt models for data transformation.
+- **A/B Testing Dashboard**, upload your data or use example data for test statistics.
-- Machine learning projects and statistical analyses.
+- **SQL queries and dbt models** for data transformation.

 Feel free to reach out or connect with me on [LinkedIn](https://linkedin.com/in/btbowman) for more information or collaboration opportunities.